 Dairy-free fudgesicles are creamy and so easy to make at home!
-This chocolate fudge pop recipe is made using a mix of coconut milk and almond milk for a better-for-you dairy-free popsicle treat.
+This chocolate dairy free fudge pop recipe is made using a mix of coconut milk and almond milk for a better-for-you (and vegan) popsicle treat.

-When the weather heats up, I get so nostalgic for childhood summertime treats.
+I get so nostalgic for childhood summertime treats when the weather heats up.
 Like Good Humor bars.
 Did you have a favorite flavor?
 Strawberry shortcake was a classic but I loved the toasted almond ones.
 Like, LOVED loved.

-I’m thinking that’s where my love for almond-flavored anything came from.
+I’m thinking that’s where my love for anything and everything almond-flavored came from.

-Just six ingredients are all you need to make these dairy-free fudgesicles.
-To begin, sugar, cornstarch, and cocoa powder are whisked together well in a medium-sized saucepan.
+This recipe actually begins on the stovetop, and for good reason.
+Start by whisking together the sugar, cornstarch, and cocoa powder in a medium-sized saucepan.
 The cornstarch is important in that it will thicken everything up beautifully as the mixture heats.

 A thick popsicle mixture means that once frozen, you’ll have less of the frosty/icy bits that water or juice based popsicles have and more frozen creaminess, which is exactly what we want with dairy-free fudgesicles.